cjmet/WeatherKitty/Project.md

 - [ ] Weather Kitty - To-Do List

-  - [ ] refactor charts into Map of KvPs or Map of Pairs.
-Obs are one ts, where one half of the pair is always the same, but Historical are KvPs with varying on both sides.
+  - [ ] Chart DataLength Option, right now history is truncated at 500 records
-  - [ ] Historical Weather API
+  - [ ] City, State by ghcnd
-  - [ ] 201 Main, 15 Maple, 104 Elm, ...
+  - [ ] fetchCache - Locking?
-  - [ ] fetchCache - Locking
+    - [ ] Locking and/or multiplex/return promises or clones of promises? or a Queue and Promise Engine, or ????
   - [ ] Find Nearest if not Exist
   - [ ] Aliases, temp = TMax, Tmin, Tobs
   - [ ] repeatable weatherkitty?